Opinion | Republicans have given Joe Manchin the perfect reason to end the filibuster

 The Freedom to Vote Act was, for all intents and purposes, Manchin’s own bill.
 He demanded the changes that made it less ambitious than the For the People Act championed by progressives.

 It was redesigned to his specifications.
 So instead of requiring nonpartisan redistricting commissions, it allows states to determine the mode of redistricting while establishing standards of fairness that would be enforced by courts.
-It also creates national standards for early voting and mail voting but also allows voter ID requirements but with some protections.
+It also creates national standards for early voting and mail voting, but also allows voter ID requirements, albeit with some protections.

 No Republican voted for this.